 Handling personal information via arrivals SmartGate

-In order to perform our functions, we may collect your personal information to process you and your goods across Australia's borders.
+In order to perform our functions, we might collect your personal information to process you and your goods across Australia's borders.

-All personal data we collect via arrivals SmartGate (including your photograph) will be treated in the same way as the personal information we collect manually upon arrival.
+All personal data we collect through arrivals SmartGate (including your photograph) will be treated in the same way as the personal information we collect manually upon arrival.

 The personal information collected by arrivals SmartGate includes: